How to Write an Australian Cover Letter

 Additional tip:

-Make sure your cover letter, resume, and other job search materials look the same.
+Make sure your cover letter, resume, and other materials feel consistent.
 Choose a standard presentation (font style, size, heading, format) for your documents, and stick with it.

-*This post was originally published on 02 April 2018.
+*This post was originally published on 02 April 2018 and has been reviewed and updated on 10 Feb 2026.

 Visit: www.rev-upyourresume.com.au for more info or connect with us through LinkedIn, Twitter, Instagram and Facebook